 Her love for youth continues through the mission of the Fairy Godmothers, an organism that she carries in her heart and for which she does not spare her energies.

 Brigitte has been involved in the Fairies Godmothers project since its creation.
 She made a career at Telefilm Canada where she held several positions including that of Project Manager for the promotion of Canadian television and film talent in Markets and Festivals on the international scene.
 She has also acted as an investment analyst and international co-productions, has managed juries and low budget scriptwriting and filmmaking programs, and is responsible for the creation of Grand Flirt and Perfect Match, events intended to promote new professional alliances.
 Creative and daring, challenges are one of her great sources of motivation.

 Founder and CEO of Mediaclip, Marion holds an MBA in Strategic Planning and a degree in Entrepreneurship from the Massachusetts Institute of Technology.
 Marion is the recipient of several awards and recognitions and is very active in the business world.

 Mother of 2 children, she spends her time between her family, her company’s internationalization and her involvement with the Fairy Godmothers Project.

-In addition to being involved in the Fairy Godmothers Project, she also devotes time to the “Look good feel better” and the “Marie-Vincent Foundation” organizations.
+In addition to being involved in the Fairy Godmothers Project, she is also involved in Operation Santa Claus.